syncfusion-content/windowsforms-docs/WindowsForms/tabsplittercontainer/Overview.md

 ## Key features

-**Splitter components** - Provides rich set of built-in components such as primary and secondary pages, swap button, collapse and expand buttons.
+**Splitter components** - Provide a rich set of built-in components such as primary and secondary pages, swap button, and collapse and expand buttons.

-**Swap pages** - Provides option to swap between pages at design time as well as runtime.
+**Swap pages** - Provide option to swap between pages at design time and at run time.

-**Orientation** - Provides support for horizontal and vertical orientations.
+**Orientation** - Provides support to horizontal and vertical orientations.

-**VisualStyle** - Supports rich set of VisualStyle to customize the look and feel of TabSplitterContainer.
+**VisualStyle** - Supports a rich set of VisualStyle to customize the look and feel of TabSplitterContainer.